Jewelry and Stone Care Guide

 Diamonds: The hardest stone on the Mohs scale and one of our favorite stones.
 This stone can be worn everyday and has a hard exterior but can still be chipped if not treated carefully.

 Opals: Opals, especially the Ethiopian kind, are stones that are extremely sensitive and reactive to their environment, which make them magical!
-However, this sensitivity makes them subject to damage if it is exposed to certain chemicals, lotions, perfumes and swimming, among other things.
+However, this sensitivity makes them subject to damage if they are exposed to certain chemicals, lotions, perfumes and swimming, among other things.
 While they do typically return to their original state when dried out in a windowsill in gentle sunlight, some chemicals can alter their state permanently.
 Please be sure to remove them when appropriate and treat them with care and they’ll stay nice for a very long time.

 Sapphires: The second hardest stone on the Mohs scale, this stone is safe for everyday wear.
 We use a variety of sapphires thats range in color.
 Some of our favorites aside from the traditional deep blue sapphires are Ceylon Sapphires and rose cut sapphires.